-The Annual Report for the period ended 31 December 2019 of the Company's ultimate parent undertaking, PHP, contains a fair review of its business and that of its subsidiaries (the "Group") and an indication of future developments, as required by section 417 of the Companies Act 2006 (the "Act").
+The Annual Report for the year ended 31 December 2019 of the Company's ultimate parent undertaking, Primary Health Properties PLC ("PHP"), contains a fair review of its business and that of its subsidiaries (the "Group") and an indication of future developments, as required by section 417 of the Companies Act 2006.
 It is incorporated into this report by reference.